Augustinetharakan12/My-Interview-Preps/competitive-programming/README.md

 1. Given an array arr[] of positive integers of size N. Reverse every sub-array of K group elements.
 1. Given an array arr and a number K where K is smaller than size of array, the task is to find the K’th smallest element in the given array.
 1. Given an array arr[] of N non-negative integers representing height of blocks at index i as Ai where the width of each block is 1.
 Compute how much water can be trapped in between blocks after raining.
+1. Given an array of integers, write a function that returns true if there is a triplet (a, b, c) that satisfies a2 + b2 = c2.